ivpn/ivpn.net/src/content/pages/knowledgebase/general/quantum-resistant-vpn-connections.md

 ---
 # Quantum-Resistant VPN connections

-Quantum computing poses a threat to VPN security due to its potential to break classical encryption algorithms (e.g., AES, RSA) and key exchange mechanisms (e.g., Diffie-Hellman) much faster.
+Quantum computing poses a threat to VPN security due to its potential to break traditional encryption algorithms (e.g., AES, RSA) and key exchange mechanisms (e.g., Diffie-Hellman) much faster.

 ## Current Problems with VPNs and Quantum Resistance